 - 2.6 The center of the front boundary line shall be marked by a taped line at the front and back of the competition area.
-The outer edges of the competition area shall also be marked taped lines at the corners to designate the safety zone. - 2.7 110-volt grounded power sources shall be available at the front and back of the center line of the competition area.
-Ensembles must provide their own extension cords.
-Power specifications will be available on the competition area footprint for each event. - 2.8 Power sources must be dedicated for ensemble use only and have no other electrical devices using designated power sources.
+The outer edges of the competition area shall also be marked taped lines at the corners to designate the safety zone. - 2.7 110-volt grounded power sources shall be available at the front and back of the center line of the competition area and will be the only power sources available for use.
+Ensembles may not plug into any wall outlet in the competition area and must provide their own extension cords. - 2.8 Power sources must be dedicated for ensemble use only and have no other electrical devices using designated power sources.